f5devcentral/f5-agility-labs-waf/docs/class4/module3/lab1/lab1.rst

         |lab31-07|

     ..
-NOTE:: Many of the vulnerabilities marked as not resolvable may yet be reslovable by ASM, but not automatically.
+NOTE:: Many of the vulnerabilities marked as not resolvable may yet be resolvable by ASM, but not automatically.

 |